Clarity-Digital-Twin/big-mood-detector/temp_docs/HOW_THE_MODELS_ACTUALLY_WORK.md

 **Version:** v0.5.0
 **Critical Documentation**

+⚠️ **UPDATE:** After careful re-reading of the paper, we've corrected our understanding.
+The models DO work "out of the box" without labeling.
+See `/XGBOOST_MODELS_CORRECTED_UNDERSTANDING.md` for details.

-## The Fundamental Misunderstanding
+## The Fundamental Understanding (CORRECTED)

-We've been presenting Big Mood Detector as if it can predict mood episodes "out of the box" from your Apple Health data. **This is incorrect.**
+Big Mood Detector CAN predict mood episodes "out of the box" from your Apple Health data.
+The XGBoost models are population-based, pre-trained on 168 Korean patients.

 ## How Each Model Really Works